I am Diane Brown (dbro), an artist and illustrator living in Texas. I enjoy all phases of the creative process.

-This article is a continuation of other topics I have written about to document our process and to (hopefully) inspire others to pursue similar projects in other houses of worship.
+This article is a continuation of other topics I have written about to document our process and (hopefully) inspire others to pursue similar projects in other houses of worship.
 I am an artist, but my fellow team members come from all walks of life.
 The only prerequisite for doing this work is a love of the Lord and a desire to enhance the worship space in a meaningful way.

 Beginning: The Birth of an Idea

 Naturally, angels embody this description completely, as they act as messengers from God throughout scripture.
 An interesting note about this drawing is the rose this angel holds.
 The rose is a symbol of God's interaction with humankind, so I was happy to include this rose in my drawing.

 I also knew I wanted to limit our palette for this display.
 Our previous year's design was very vibrantly colored (featured in my article "Decorating the Church and Altar for Advent and Christmas, Volume 3"), and I wanted to strike a different yet equally beautiful note this year., For this reason, we decided to execute our design in only black and white and shades of gray.
 This, we thought, would give a peaceful, uncluttered look to our decor.

 These two sketches were shared with the rest of the Liturgical Art Team to get their feedback.
 The response was positive, so plans for production could begin.
 One of the beauties of this digital age is that all of this part of the process could be done over the internet in a matter of minutes.